 For most of us, it’s difficult to think clearly and act decisively during an emergency.
 The best time to learn how to turn off the water supply to your home is therefore not while a torrent of water is flowing through it.
 Make sure that you and the people who share your home know how to turn off the water supply.
 If you experience a water leak, you’ll then be able to stem the flow within a couple of seconds.

 To drain the system, run a cold tap, making sure to keep some water for drinking.

 How to turn water off

-Fortunately, turning the water off is simple enough.
+Fortunately, turning your water off is simple.
 You’ll need to find the stopcock, which is a valve you can switch off by turning clockwise.
 This will cut off the supply to your home and stop the problem getting a great deal worse.
-You can also switch off the supply to individual fixtures (such as toilets for example) but if you’re suffering a water leak it makes more sense to go straight to the stopcock.
+You can also switch off the supply to individual fixtures (such as toilets, for example) but if you’re suffering a water leak it makes more sense to go straight to the stopcock.
 Test it regularly to make sure it hasn’t seized up.

 If you need to turn off the external stop-tap, you’ll find this somewhere on the boundary of your property.